PASTAplus/EMLvp/documentation/source/index.rst

 The **EMLvp** package is both a command line interface (CLI) application that can be used in a local environment and an EML validation and parsing API that may be imported into other Python modules.
-The CLI application, ``emlvp``, is also used as a reference implementation for the emlvp API.
+The CLI application, ``emlvp``, is also used as a reference implementation for the **EMLvp** API.
 The EMLvp package API provides three object classes that 1) perform XML schema validation - ``Validator``, 2) EML compliance parsing - ``Parser``, and 3) dereference EML ``<references>`` elements into their normalized structures - ``Dereferencer``.